larsonniall/week1homework/README.md

-# week1homework
+# week 1 homework
-week one homework
+my attempt to clean up the code